mph-/lcapy/doc/expressions.rst

 - `expr()` create an expression.
 This can also create lists, tuples, and dictionaries of expressions.

-Note, sympy does not allow symbol names that are Python keywords.
+Note, SymPy does not allow symbol names that are Python keywords.
 For example, `expr('is(t)')` fails.
 A workaround is to use an underscore in the name, for example, `expr('i_s(t)')`.